WisGateOS 2 Extensions User Manual

 - By default, no extensions are installed.

-- To install one, click Extension gallery tab.
+- Proceed with the installation by clicking on the Extension gallery tab.
 All extensions that support WisGateOS 2 2.2.x or later will be displayed in the gallery.

 - If the icon